qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/optional-arguments.md

     .withArguments(C)
 ```

-This would result in an `OptionalArgumentException` because you are declaring a required argument after an optional argument without creating that exception for argument `C` like you do for argument `B`.
+This would result in an `OptionalArgumentException` because you’re declaring a required argument after an optional argument without creating that exception for argument `C` like you do for argument `B`.

 ::::tip Example - Required arguments after optional arguments